-Are the internal narratives and value structures around you no longer adequate for the kind of world your heart knows to be possible?
+Are the narratives and value structures that have guided your life no longer adequate for the kind of world your heart knows to be possible?
 Do you feel a new story alive in you, asking to be expressed?

-As human beings we are essentially operating systems that are informed by the familial, cultural, and global stories we grow up within.
-At the heart of these stories are the paradox’s that shape our world: birth and death, being and doing, inner and outer, heart and mind, masculine and feminine, chaos and order… How do we bridge these paradoxes in order to let go of the stories that no longer serve us so that we can open up to new ways of being in and engaging with the world around us?
+As human beings, we are essentially operating systems that are informed by the familial, cultural, and global stories we grow up within.
+At the center of these stories are the polarities that shape our world: birth and death, being and doing, inner and outer, heart and mind, masculine and feminine, chaos and order… How do we hold these polarities in new ways in order to let go of the stories that no longer serve us so that we can open up to new ways of being in and engaging with the world around us?

-The goal of Mythos is to offer the tools and space through which participants are able to align in deeper and fuller ways to their own evolutionary unfolding.
+The Goal of Mythos is to offer the tools and space through which participants can align in deeper and fuller ways to their evolutionary unfolding.
 With an emphasis on individual, group and leadership development in an urban setting we seek to enrich participants self-awareness while at the same time empower them with interior and exterior tools, skills and knowledge that will help them to turn their evolutionary insights into inspired transformative action in the world.

 The arc of this five week program is structured on Otto Scharmer‘s (a senior lecturer at MIT’s Sloan School of Management) Theory U, which explores how individuals and groups can best tap into the creative impulse.
 The Theory U process incorporates three steps: letting go, sensing, and actualizing.
 This template also echo’s the ancient three fold structure of the rite of passage ceremony found in many different cultures across the planet; severance, threshold and reincorporation.